kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 I've include the phonetic sounds because they help us not only pronounce words correctly, but they can be used to generate images, as we will see shortly.

 There are many ways to generate images.
 I'm going to show you a simple method called 'association'.
 You can just stick with association, as once you get familiar with it, it's lots of fun, but if you want to branch out, there are many other ways which you can experiment with [here](https://artofmemory.com/blog/list-of-memory-techniques/#2-mnemonic-image-method).
 I've used others like the Major system and the PAO method, which are cool too.
+I'll show you how to make images shortly.

 What makes a good image?
-A good image is one that you will easily remember.
-In creating images, try and think of something that is - funny, scary, shocking, risqué, taboo, weird, violent, naughty, supernatural... you get the idea.
+A good image is something that we already know from real life, and something that we will remember.
+When coming up with associative images, try and think of something that is - funny, scary, shocking, risqué, taboo, weird, violent, naughty, supernatural... you get the idea.
 Make it interesting, and be as creative as you like.
 The more you do this, the more you'll learn about what sticks in your mind.

 When we create images we want all our senses to engage with the image.
-We want to not only imagine what the image looks like, but touch it, hear it, taste it, or smell it.
+We want to not only imagine what the image looks like, but touch it, hear it, taste it, or smell it - *feel* it.
 The more senses we use in trying to connect with the object, the more it will sink into our neural network, and the more robust the memory.
 Use bright colours, strong smells and tastes, distinctive shapes and textures.
-Animate your images; make them move and interact with yourself, or the image before and after them.
+Animate your images, connect emotionally to the image and feel what it is like to inhabit it in the first person.
 Play around.

 Ok let's create out first image.
 Let's start with the name for the awakening factors themselves - bojjhaṅga.

-When I say the word 'bojjhaṅga', the way it sounds, 'bo-jun-gah', reminds me of an African drummer.
+When I say the word 'bojjhaṅga', the way it sounds, 'bo-jun-gah', reminds me of an African drummer I met at Bondi Beach.
 So I could use an African drummer beating a big drum, one beat for every syllable, chanting the word over and over, 'bo-jun-gah, bo-jun-gah'.
 He might have colourful African tribal clothing.
 I can smell his sweat as he's getting worked up drumming.
 I can imagine his sweat would be salty to taste, and he is slippery to the touch.
 I could remember bojjhaṅga means 'awakening' in English by having his eyes open wide looking straight at me, like he is wide awake.

 That's all a bit weird isn't it?
 Good.
 The mind remembers weird.
 These images are like little triggers for the mind to remember, we want them to stick.
-Place your drummer at the entrance to your room and see him there, almost like he is drumming you into entering into the room with a rolling drum beat.
+Place the drummer at the entrance to your room and see him there, almost like he is drumming you into entering into the room with a rolling drum beat.

 First word done.

-Let's do one more word, and I'll let you do the rest.
+Let's do one more word, and I'll let you do the rest, as really the best images come from *your* memory.
 Next is sati, pronounced 'sah-tee', which means mindfulness in English.
 Does any image come to mind?
 You can use the word itself, sati, which kinda sounds like 'sat', and rhymes with 'cat'.
 'Tee' could be a t-shirt, or a cup of tea.
 Why not both?
 To remember that sati means 'mindfulness' we could use the image of a brain (or a heart if you associate the mind with the heart).

-Let's make the second image a psychedelic orange Garfield cat wearing a t-shirt with the letter 'T' on the front, holding up a cup of tea.
+I love Garfield, so let's make the second image a psychedelic orange Garfield cat wearing a t-shirt with the letter 'T' on the front, holding up a cup of tea.
 He can have the top of his head cut-off so you can see his brain throbbing.
 He's sitting on the floor to the left of the door.

 You see how this works?
 See if you can do the rest and place them around the room.
 You'll have your own images that you find engaging, and the fun in all this is discovering what you like, and stretching your image-ination.

 When you're done, zoom around the room from beginning to end, and say the names in Pāli and English as you go - seeing, feeling, sensing the images as best you can.